Why I Left the Christian Faith:

 The other big kicker for me was learning how Jesus was deified by the disciples & the early church.
 Robert Beckford's documentary: "The Hidden Story of Jesus" (among other research) had a huge impact on me...which I happened to come across during the same month that I was researching the credibility of the Bible.

-Although the main reasons for my de-conversion were in regards to the evidence against the inerrancy & infallibility of the Bible, as well as the claim that Jesus was God that ...there were still some other big "moral issues" I had to come to terms with in regards to the God depicted in the Bible.
+Although the main reason I de-converted from my faith was due to the evidence AGAINST the inerrancy & infallibility of the Bible, as well as the evidence that Jesus was not the Son of God...there were still some other big "moral issues" I had to come to terms with in regards to the God depicted in the Bible.
 I will try to quickly describe just a few (namely 4) of these moral arguments in my own words here.
 (You can view many more by continuing on to page 2: "More Reasons Why.")